Tetsuyuki Morikawa: Troubled marriage

 Around 1958, the then 27-year-old Morikawa settled down in his hometown of Kumamoto, where he soon started courting a woman, known only by the alias 'X'.
 The pair married in January 1959 and moved into a new home built by Morikawa's parents-in-law, and the following year, the couple had two sons born one after the other.
 At the beginning of his marriage, Morikawa made a living by selling seaweed, but after the birth of his eldest son, he became addicted to gambling, refused to work and spent most of the day drinking shōchū.
 Around this time, he started pawning his wife's belongings to continue with his lavish expenses, in addition to assaulting, beating and burning her with cigarettes.
-On one occasion, it was even claimed that he struck her on the arms with a hatchet so deeply that it reached the bones, and had on another occasion he help up a knife against her neck.
+On one occasion, it was even claimed that he struck her on the arms with a hatchet so deeply that it reached the bones, and had on another occasion he held up a knife against her neck.

 In spite of the excessive abuse, Morikawa's wife endured, consulting his aunt and uncle about his worsening behavior.
 One night shortly after the birth of their second son, Morikawa threw his wife and eldest son into a stream behind the house in the middle of the winter, stomping on her head when she tried to get back up.
 This event triggered his father-in-law to attempt to divorce the pair out of fear that X would be killed.
 X herself, who could not withstand the abuse any longer, divorced him in the summer of 1962, entrusting their children to Morikawa's brother and his wife, while she moved to the city of Ube in Yamaguchi Prefecture.
 Shortly afterwards, however, Morikawa located her, forcing X to move back to Kumamoto and attempt to reconcile with her ex-husband with the help of his aunt and uncle.